Healthy Living Initiatives

 Parkinson’s Exercise Program

 This class is led by personal trainers and incorporates exercises from an evidence-based program designed by the Boston University Center for Neurorehabilitation.
 It is recommended that participants first take a six-week introductory course before joining this continuation program.
-For more information contact Lynne Zusi, Healthy Living Director.
+For more information contact Lynne Zusi, Senior Director of Healthy Living.

 Parkinson’s HIIT Circuit Class